parasol-framework/parasol/readme.md

 ## 4. Next Steps

-Full documentation can be obtained by installing Parasol and downloading the Parasol Developer Guide as a PARC file from our website.
-Where possible we also provide HTML equivalents of our documentation online, but we recommend using the Developer Guide as the documentation is both fully inclusive and easier to navigate.
-Community contributions such as how-tos and tutorials are managed separately on the GitHub wiki.
+Full documentation for developers is available online from our main website.

+### 4.1 Contributions

 Parasol is an open source, open community project.
-If you wish to get involved then you are welcome to contribute to the project via the GitHub repositories.
-Please stick to convention and use push/pull requests when contributing, and provide enough information to ensure that the changes are easily understood.
+If you'd like to contribute to this project then please do so via the Git repository.
+Create a feature branch for your work and then make a pull request targeting the develop branch in order to have the changes accepted.

+The first release of Parasol is dedicated to the memory of Maxim Shemanarev, whose seminal work on AGG makes our vector engine possible.

 ## 5. Source Code Licensing

-The Parasol Framework is the copyright of Paul Manias © 1996 - 2017.
-Our source code is released under the terms of the LGPL as referenced below, except where otherwise indicated.
+Excluding third party APIs and marked contributions, the Parasol Framework is the copyright of Paul Manias © 1996 - 2017.
+The source code is released under the terms of the LGPL as referenced below, except where otherwise indicated.

 The Parasol Framework is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.